 Topiary is the name given to formally clipped plants, normally evergreens, which are added to gardens to proved shape, structure, balance and symmetry as well as winter interest.
 My five favourite evergreen shrubs for topiary include: [...]Read more

 So what is responsible for Britain’s rising demand for ‘granny plants’?
-Could it be memories of warm days spent playing in the garden as children, or our love of old English romantic gardens?
-Whatever it is, along with [...]Read more
+Could it be memories of days spent in the garden as children, or our love of old English romantic gardens?
+Whatever it is, along with knitting and [...]Read more

 Employing a garden or landscape designer to help out with a project is an expensive luxury, but is the cost worth the designer difference?
 At Bestall & Co we definitely think so, but then we would.
 Each of our team appreciates both [...]Read more

 When I was travelling in America we stayed in a great hotel in Las Vegas and to either side of the (outdoor) reception were two huge ‘clouds’ of Pittosporum tobaria.
 They were perfectly formed and clearly loving the intense heat [...]Read more

 Rachel de Thame & Lee Bestall with Lupin ‘Rachel de Thame’ This Westcountry Lupin was planted in our garden at the Chelsea Flower Show 2017 to represent the early phase of colour change that the apple blossom buds undergo as [...]Read more

 In association with property investment company CAPCO, Lee Bestall celebrates over 500 years of history from the much loved Covent Garden, London.
 2017 was a special year for Covent Garden.
 It was the first year that it presented a display at [...]Read more